JuliaHEP/Geant4.jl/docs/src/index.md

 julia --project=examples -i examples/Scintillator/Scintillator.jl
 ```
 ## Visualization examples
-The Geant4.jl project includes additional functionality for visualization under the extension directory `ext/G4Vis/examples`.
+The Geant4.jl project includes additional functionality for visualization under the extension directory `ext/G4Vis`.
 This is done in a different directory to separate and minimise the dependencies.
-The julia `ext/G4Vis/examples/Project.toml` file  has the complete list of dependencies needed for running these examples.
+The Julia `examples/Project.toml` file  has the complete list of dependencies needed for running also the visualization examples.
 In order to load all the required dependencies the user can execute the first time:
 ```
-`julia --project=Geant4.jl/ext/G4Vis/examples -e 'import Pkg; Pkg.instantiate()'`
+`julia --project=examples -e 'import Pkg; Pkg.instantiate()'`
 ```

 !!! note